avocadopelvis/restaurant-web-app/README.md

 - Avo Elvis Theyo  | 2019IMT-026

 # Brief Description
-The restaurant website is a web-based application that is operated on a web server with its data being retained in a database.
+Silver Leaf is a web-based application that is operated on a web server with its data being retained in a database.
 It is designed to enable the registered customer to reserve a table at the restaurant at a specified time in accordance with its availability, view and order the offered food item of their choice, and track the delivery of their order.
 Since the Internet provides a wider range of customers, the website will provide the restaurant with a chance to increase their profits while customers can avail the restaurant's services at the comforts of their homes.

 # How to install our project <br/>